dhadkara/AWSCerts-prep/vpc.md

 Number of subnets be based on additional bits.
 If you need 4  means 2^2 bits=4 If you need 8 means 2^3bits = 8 and so forth

+Each subnet in VPC must be associated with a route table however multiple subnets can be associated to a single route table.